 Place eggplants and peppers in a baking dish and fill with a prepared meat mixture.
 Cut tomatoes into cubes and put them on filled eggplants and peppers.
 Bake in the oven for about 15 minutes at a hundred and sixty degrees.
 Before serving, sprinkle with fresh herbs and serve with rice or bread.
 As a side dish, you can also try boiled or baked potatoes.

 Eggplants from the TCM point of view:

 The cool nature of eggplant makes it a popular vegetable in summer, as it can help dissipate pathogenic heat.
 It is recommended for those suffering e. g. from heat-exanthema in summer.
-However, for those who have a weak digestive system with an inclination to diarrhoea, it is better to avoid eating too much of this vegetable, because eggplant might be too “cold” for them and can hurt stomach and spleen.
+However, for those who have a weak digestive system with an inclination to diarrhoea, it is better to avoid overeating of this vegetable, because eggplant might be too “cold” for them and can hurt the stomach and spleen.
 Eggplant can also relieve oedema and constipation.
 Externally can be applicated on insect stings.
 Simply lay a thin slice on the insect bite to soothe swelling, hotness and pain.

 This post contains affiliate links from which I’ll receive small commissions but the price is the same for you.
 All thoughts and opinions are my own.